asefmirzaei/centos-7-commands/README.md

 All commands needed to install, uninstall and update centos 7 and its modules.

-Help other developers by forking or editing this repository.
+Help other developers by update this repository.